Habits of Bats

 Now that you understand a little bit more about why bats are so important to our survival, it will be easier for you to understand why it's important to learn how to live in peace with bats.

 The first step is to take the necessary steps to bat-proof the interior of your home/building if you find yourself with an unexpected visitor.
 While bats are protected, a bat that enters your home is considered a threat and can be disposed of if necessary, bat-proofing your home will reduce the likelihood that you'll have to make that choice in the middle of the night.
 An ounce of prevention goes a long way when it comes to bats, plus it will help you avoid the unpleasantries of undergoing the Rabies shots.
-To my dismay, I've recently learned that our local health department recommends that any and all parties in a house have the rabies shots if they have had a bat inside the home, even without a confirmed bite!
+To my dismay, I've recently learned that our local health department recommends that any and all parties in a house have rabies shots if they have had a bat inside the home, even without a confirmed bite!
 Note that I said they recommend, not insist.
-Remember that ounce of prevention, a weekend playing a little game of finding the cracks and seal them is sounding better already, isn't it?
+Remember that ounce of prevention, a weekend playing a little game of finding the cracks and sealing them is sounding better already, isn't it?

 If you're not sure if your house does double duty as a bat house, gather your family and/or friends and spend a few evenings outside at dusk, gazing at your house.
-Bats have to have water (most of which they get from their food) every 48-72 hours, so if your house does have bats roosting in the attic, soffit, roof, behind shutters or in the walls, sooner or later you'll see them come and go if you look for them.
-If you see them fly from your house/building then you need to be patient, wait until the season (young are all flying) is right and then proceed with excluding them.
+Bats have to have water (most of which they get from their food) every 48-72 hours, so if your house does have bats roosting in the attic, soffit, roof, behind shutters, or in the walls, sooner or later you'll see them come and go if you look for them.
+If you see them fly from your house/building then you need to be patient, wait until the season (young are all flying) is right, and then proceed with excluding them.
 If no bats are sighted, then you should still follow the procedure, unless you'd like bats to move into your home, which will happen in due time if they view your home as being favorable to their needs.

 White-Nosed Syndrome: Bats